Chapter 9 – The Plan

 "A story to me means a plot where there is some surprise.
 Because that is how life is - full of surprises." - Isaac Bashevis Singer

-Katy enters the room and immediately, her mouth drops into her nursing-home expression.
-This sentiment is evidently echoed by Dana, who snarls like a street dog calling dibs on a juicy piece of thrown-out hamburger.
-Katy and Dana have met upon several occasions, and rarely have they ended without the offended party leaving in tears.
-They're both so bull-headed that they find it impossible to agree about anything.
+Katy enters the room and immediately, her mouth shrivels into her nursing-home expression.
+This sentiment is evidently echoed by Dana, who snarls like a street dog calling dibs on a juicy piece of discarded hamburger.

 "What is she doing here?"
 Katy demands, motioning to Dana with her chin.
 Dana is deeply offended by this.

-My best friend, whose face reminds me of some shrivelled grapes I saw in my mother's fridge once, sneers back at Katy with gusto.
+My best friend, whose current expression reminds me of some dried up grapes I saw in my mother's fridge once, sneers back at Katy with gusto.
 "She has a name, skank," she growls.
 The air crackles with oestrogen.

 "Really?"
 Katy is faux contrite.
 "I'm sorry, what was it?
 Hana?
 Lana?"